 If you are buying your own home or looking to invest, the percentage of rental properties and rental vacancy will let you know if you are surrounded by other home owners which leads to higher prices.

-Alternatively you can request a free site assessment here and we'll look up all these details for you.
+Alternatively you can talk to us here and we'll look up all these details for you.